Make sure you read until the end for a special promotional discount!

 When you’re traveling for stretches at a time, parts of your travels can seem like a blur.
 Whether it’s being overwhelmed by the countless number of temples in Japan, or eating way too much sauerkraut in Germany, too much of anything can feel monotonous.

-Which is why staying at hostels can be a bright part of any journey.
+This is why staying at hostels can be a bright part of any journey.
 You get to meet fellow backpackers, share experiences, and hopefully stay friends long after you’ve met.
-It all boils down to having a really personal, fun and unforgettable experience.
+It all boils down to having a really personal, fun, and unforgettable experience.

-After a successfully raising $22,500 through a crowdfunding campaign on IndieGoGo the work begun.
+After successfully raising $22,500 through a crowdfunding campaign on IndieGoGo the work began.